Posted on August 12, 2016

 Patanjali is known to be the father of Yoga and Ramdev’s inspiration for creating a brand that is based on the power of nature.
 The brand derives its values from the elements that Mother Nature freely provides us, it uses them to create diverse product lines such as medicinal, cosmetic, food and beverages.
 The slogan of the FMCG giant sums it up perfectly- “Prakratikaashirwad”.

-The company employs more than 2 lakh employees and is known to have earned an annual revenue of Rs.5000 crore in the previous year, it also racks in a growth rate of 150 % as far as sales are considered.
-They also have valuable collaborations with Future group, Pittie group, Reliance retail, Hyper Bazaar etc. which combined with its 4700 retail stores provides it with incredible exposure.
+The company employs more than 2 lakh employees and is known to have earned annual revenue of Rs.10, 000 crore in the previous year, it also racks in a growth rate of 150 % as far as sales are considered.
+They also have valuable collaborations with the Future group, Pittie group, Reliance retail, Hyper Bazaar etc. which combined with its 4700 retail stores provides it with incredible exposure.
 The future even holds retail outlets at railway stations and airports for the brand.

 The King Rises

-Ramdev Baba is rumored to have a net worth of Rs.1100 crore in property and cash, moreover his international acclaim as a Yog Guru is envy worthy.
+Ramdev Baba is rumored to have a net worth of Rs.1100 crore in property and cash, moreover, his international acclaim as a Yog Guru is envy-worthy.
 He has taught several sensations such as Amitabh Bachchan and Shilpa Shetty and seeks to influence the political scenario through endless protests against black money.
-It is safe to say that the name “Ramdev baba” is synonymous to Yoga therapy, physical fitness and Indian culture in other countries such as America, Canada etc. There are several reasons that Ramdev baba is called a king but further more factors that has thrown light at him as a rural emperor.
+It is safe to say that the name “Ramdev Baba” is synonymous with Yoga therapy, physical fitness and Indian culture in other countries such as America, Canada, Australia etc. There are several reasons that Ramdev Baba is called a king but furthermore factors that have thrown light at him as a rural emperor.
 Let us see why?

 He was born in a small district in Haryana and has attended school around the same region and thus is influenced deeply by the village culture.